swidler/roam-python/README.md

     The DMR step compares the methylation of the samples and finds differentially methylated regions.
-It creates 2 text files in the specified dump directory (DMR_gen_<timestamp>.txt lists input parameters and results, while DMRs_<timestamp> has the data in tab separated format), and a pickled file of the DMR object in the specified object directory (DMR_obj_<timestamp>), for use by the subsequent stages.
+It creates 2 text files in the specified dump directory (DMR_gen_<timestamp>.txt lists input parameters and results, while DMRs_<timestamp>.txt has the data in tab separated format), and a pickled file of the DMR object in the specified object directory (DMR_obj_<timestamp>), for use by the subsequent stages.
 It also outputs a log file in the current dir (DMR_log.txt) with info about the parameters used and DMRs found.